buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 The Pushjet specific parameters are:

 ``secret``
-    This is a secret for your Pushjet service.
+    This is a secret token for your Pushjet service.
+See http://docs.pushjet.io/docs/creating-a-new-service to learn how to create a new Pushjet service and get its secret token.

 ``levels``
     Dictionary of Pushjet notification levels.
 The keys of the dictionary can be ``change``, ``failing``, ``passing``, ``warnings``, ``exception`` and are equivalent to the ``mode`` strings.
 The values are integers between 0...5, specifying notification priority.
 In case a mode is missing from this dictionary, the default value of 3 is used.